bsnichols/GAGA/README.md

 | genotype_id | location | rep | traitone | traittwo | traitthree | trait... |
 |-|-|-|-|-|-|-|

+See the data files in the traitdataformats folder in this repository for help.

 We recommend that you use lowercase letters and no numbers or symbols for your trait names.

 As standard, the pipeline for data to be transformed it assumes that genotype_id, location and rep feature before the traits.
 If your data is in a different format to this, you will need to adjust the transformation stage to match using the guide in 2.1.